mantis2404/Models-from-Scratch/README.md

 # t-SNE from Scratch

-This projects implements a **t-SNE (t-distributed Stochastic Neighbor Embedding)** algorithm in using `NumPy` completely from scratch and compares it with sklearn's TSNE. t-sne reduces high-dimensional data into low dimensions  for visualization while preserving local structure.
+This projects implements **t-SNE (t-distributed Stochastic Neighbor Embedding)**, an unsupervised learning algorithm using `NumPy` completely from scratch and compares it with sklearn's TSNE. t-sne reduces high-dimensional data into low dimensions  for visualization while preserving local structure.

 ## Objectives